lear-ner97/Mutlti-Source-Domain-Adaptation-for-Energy-Load-Forecasting/README.md

 run the file main_multi_source_implementation.py.  <br>    The expected output: <br>  1/ test metrics  <br> 2/plot of test prediction vs true data<br>
 PS: If you want to train the target-only model (without domain adaptation), you just comment lines 376-380 and uncomment lines 382-384.

-## 📬 Contact
-If you have questions or encounter issues, please [open an issue](https://github.com/lear-ner97/Mutlti-Source-Domain-Adaptation-for-Energy-Load-Forecasting/issues) or contact us at **sami.benbrahim@mail.concordia.ca**.

 ## Description of each file
 *shap.py: once you finish the model training, you use the code in shap.py to visualize shap explanation graphs.<br>
 *attention.py: once you finish the model training, you use the code in attention.py to visualize the attention weights of the model.<br>